-Make this rich, slightly sweet homemade paska – a traditional Slovak or eastern European Easter bread, and one of my favorite childhood traditions.
+Make this rich, slightly sweet homemade paska – a traditional Slovak Easter bread, and one of my favorite childhood traditions.

-And for a perfect Easter dessert, try these ultra-popular filled lemon cupcakes!
+And for a perfect Easter dessert, try these popular filled lemon cupcakes!

 First off, let me apologize for the relative dearth of recipe activity around here recently.
-Random stomach bugs, sniffles, and a bout of the chicken pox have knocked us flat the past couple weeks.
-Between the germs and random school in-service days, I have barely been able to string together two “normal” days in a row!
+Random stomach bugs, sniffles, and a bout of the chicken pox knocked us flat the past couple weeks.
+Between the germs and random school in-service days, I’ve barely strung together two “normal” days in a row!